ckeditor/ckeditor5/docs/builds/guides/integration/csp.md

 ## Impact of CSP on editor features

 Some CSP directives have an impact on certain rich text editor features.
-Here's the round-up of directives and their specific roles in the editor:
+Here is the round-up of directives and their specific roles in the editor:

 * `default-src 'none'`: resets the policy and blocks everything.
 All successive directives work as a white–list.
 By itself, as long as followed by other directives, it has no impact on the editor.
 * `connect-src 'self'`